saraseeberg/SightSee/README.md

 #### Color choices

-Our color palette is designet to be visually appealing and energy-efficient, particulary for devices with OLED screens where darker colors consume less power.
+Our color palette is designed to be visually appealing and energy-efficient, particulary for devices with OLED screens where darker colors consume less power.
 We also support dark mode to further reduce energy consumption on such devices.

 ### Choices related to accessibility

 To ensure our application is accessible to all users, we have implemented several key measures.
 First, we incorporated ARIA labels to enhance screen reader support, helping users with visual impairments navigate the application more effectively.
 Our color palette was designed with inclusivity in mind, optimized for users with various types of color blindness, ensuring all visual elements remain clear and visible—validated by our Lighthouse tests.
 Additionally, we prioritized keyboard navigation, making all interactive elements accessible through tabbing.
+After feedback from peer reviews, we implemented functionality to gray out buttons and dropdowns when no options are available, enhancing usability.

 ### Choices related to responsive design